Interested In Becoming A Therapist? Career, Training, And Educational Requirements

 Therefore, it's necessary for therapists to defend themselves against burnout.
 A therapist who is emotionally and mentally exhausted cannot effectively help clients.

 People who work in "helping" professions are vulnerable to compassion fatigue.
-Therapists are exposed to the pain and suffering of their clients and can experience secondary trauma.
-They may be fewer effective therapists as a result.
+Therapists are exposed to the trials of their clients and can experience secondary trauma.

-And, just like anyone else, therapists need the sympathetic, unjudgmental ear of a therapist to help them cope with emotional trauma and turmoil in their own lives.
+And, just like anyone else, therapists need the sympathetic, non-judgmental ear of a therapist to help them cope with emotional trauma and turmoil in their own lives.

 Helping Others Gives Meaning And Purpose To Life